Syncthing Relay Node: A Regular Client Is Enough

 - NAT Traversal and Relaying: Even if A and B know each other’s addresses, they may not be able to establish direct connections because they’re behind routers (NAT).
 This requires a public “relay server” to forward their traffic.

-privatizes the “phone book” and “relay station.”
-This is cool, but for personal use, it’s often overkill.
+Self-building stdiscosrv and strelaysrv privatizes the “phone book” and “relay station.”
+It works, but it is often overkill for personal use.

 How Does the “Client as Hub” Solution Work?